 What is the Nurse Licensure Compact?

 You’ve likely heard about the Nurse Licensure Compact (NLC) during nursing school.
-As a refresher, the NLC is an agreement between many states that if you have an active LPN or RN license in one of those states, it applies to any of the other states in the NLC.
+As a refresher, the NLC is an agreement between many states that if you have an active LPN or RN license in one of those states, it applies to any of the other states that participate in the NLC.
 The NLC is meant to standardized nursing requirements, making it easy for nurses to move between states or work in multiple states at the same standards.

 If you live in a state that wasn’t part of the NLC before 2018, and you got your LPN or RN license before January 19, 2018, you’ll need to look up your original board of nursing and apply through them for a multistate license.
 The states that this applies to are Florida, Georgia, Oklahoma, West Virginia, and Wyoming.

-Most states are eNLC.
+Most states are part of the eNLC.
 But if you’re moving to or from one of the following states that aren’t eNLC, you’ll need to contact the nurse licensing boards in your old and new states to learn how to transfer your license.
 States that aren’t part of the eNLC are the following: Alabama, California, Connecticut, Georgia, Kansas, Oklahoma, and Pennsylvania.